Fall, Spring, Academic Year, Summer

 You may express a preference for one of three modes of accommodation -- single room in an apartment living with other students ("Wohngemeinschaft"), dorm room, or living with a family.
 Although Dortmund may not always be able to honor your first choice of accommodation, you can be assured that you will be placed in a German-speaking environment together with people who appreciate you and your background.

-Students will make their own travel arrangements with advice and coaching from Study Abroad.
+Students will make their own travel arrangements with advice from Study Abroad.

 Dortmund enjoys excellent public transportation (busses, S-Bahn and U-bahn).
 Your student travel card will allow you to get almost anywhere in the Ruhr region.
 Beyond that, Dortmund is well-connected to the rest of Germany and Europe via rail.
 The closest major airport is in Dusseldorf.

 Students pay regular resident or non-resident tuition and fees to the University of Iowa plus a study abroad administrative fee.
-Students are responsible for transportation and their own personal living costs in Dortmund.
+Students are responsible for housing, meals, transportation and personal expenses in Dortmund.

 Schedule an appointment with the Dortmund Exchange program coordinator to review the application process.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.